jovsa/jovsa.github.io/_posts/2022-01-11-cheatsheet-corp-finance.md

       * Ex. expenses around sales that go below the revenue and are used in the COGS.
     * Capital Expenses: Expenses designed to create a benefit over many periods (ex. years).
       * If you have a big investment expense you spread them out over many years and write them as depreciation/amortization.
-        * The *depreciation/amortization tax benefit*: The higher the tax rate, the higher the benefit from depreciation/amortization.
-Hence, most high tax companies delay their expense by putting it into depreciation/amortization.
-        * Two way to depreciate/amortization an asset:
-          * 1. Straight line depreciation
-            * improves EPS
-          * 2. Accelerated depreciation
-            * improves cash flow
     * Financial Expense: Expenses that are associated with the use of debt.
       * These show below *operating income* line and are used to go from *operating income* to *net income*